kuskoman/logstash-exporter/README.md

 which was also written in Go, but it was not maintained for a long time.
 A lot of code was reused from the original project.

-**This project is currently under development it is not recommended to use it in production (yet).**

 ## Usage

 ### Running the app